Team

 Template sections

-• Level definitions — IC1 through IC5, plus manager track (responsibilities and scope)
+• Level definitions — IC1 through IC5: scope, autonomy, and responsibility at each level

 • Craft criteria — design quality, execution, and technical depth expected at each level